 Although my kids have to make up 6(!) snow/hurricane days this June, their summer vacation is still right around the corner.
 For us, summer is the perfect time to travel, because we have a lot more flexibility with travel dates, and don’t need to worry about our kids’ vacation or travel schedule.

 Wondering where to go on vacation with your kids during the summer?
 Here are seven of our picks for a summer family vacations.
 Let us know if we’ve missed your favorite summer spot.
+Please note that we were hosted at some of these places at no cost, but all opinions are my own.

 Summer Vacation Destinations for Families